Data Contract CLI

 export DATACONTRACT_DATABRICKS_PROFILE="my-profile"

-datacontract import --format unity --unity-table-full-name
+datacontract import unity --table <table_full_name>

-You may give the `dbt-model` parameter to enumerate the tables that should be imported.
-If no tables are given, _all_ available tables of the database will be imported.
+Importing from dbt manifest file.
+You may give the --model parameter to enumerate the tables that should be imported.
+If no tables are given, all available tables of the database will be imported.

 Examples: